 A research platform isolated from angular microseismic vibrations (SIP) is being created.
 The platform should be kept in a horizontal position by the feedback system with the Precision Laser Inclinometer.
-The creation of such a platform is necessary for fundamental physical experiments we plan a future (more accurate measurement of Newton's gravitational constant G, Majoran's experiment on the search for gravitational-like forces, etc. [22]).
+The creation of such a platform in future projects is necessary for fundamental physical experiments (more accurate measurement of Newton's gravitational constant G, Majoran's experiment to search for gravitational-like forces, etc. [22]).